mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 This shows how many programs an electronic device can have running at a single time.

-#### Ranges

-> This has not really been implemented yet

-Close 0-3 yds, Near 4-50 yds, Medium 51-250 yds, Far 251-500 yds, Extreme 500 yds

 #### Ammo

 This is the ammo capacity a firearm has, as well as the type of container—(belt) belt, (c) clip, (cy) cylinder, (m) magazine, (ml) missile, or (z) muzzle loaders.